owiber/owiber.github.com/_posts/2001-09-14-oh-boy-another-comic.markdown

 - oldpost
 ---

 I know you all have been waiting eagerly... (heh, yr =)) but anyway, here's my 6th comic!!
-I think i'm going to title it "<a href = "http://www.oliverweb.com/newsimages/Comic6.gif">Economics Sucks</a>"<br /><br />-Minix
+I think i'm going to title it "<a href="http://www.oliverweb.com/newsimages/Comic6.gif">Economics Sucks</a>"<br /><br />-Minix